Coast Guard, DHS.

 U.S.C.
 United States Code

-The Captain of the Port Columbia River proposes to establish a safety zone from 9 p.m. to 11:30 p.m. on July 4, 2019.
-The safety zone would cover all navigable waters of the Columbia River within 450-yards of the discharge site located at 46°13′22″ N, 119°9′17″ W, in vicinity of Kennewick, WA.
+This rule establishes a safety zone from 9 p.m. to 11:30 p.m. on July 4, 2019.
+The safety zone would cover all navigable waters of the Columbia River within 450-yards of the discharge site located at 46°13′22″ N, 119° 9′17″ W, in vicinity of Kennewick, WA.
 The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 10 p.m. to 10:30 p.m. fireworks display.
 No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
-The regulatory text we are proposing appears at the end of this document.
-If we issue a final rule in this rulemaking, because of the closeness of the event, we may need to make it effective less than 30 days after publication in the Federal Register.
-If we do that, we would explain our good cause for doing so in the final rule, as required by 5 U.S.C.
-553(d)(3).

 A. Regulatory Planning and Review

-This regulatory action determination is based on the size, location, duration, and time-of-day of the safety zone.
-Vessel traffic would be able to safely transit around this safety zone which would impact a small designated area of the Columbia River for approximately two hours during the evening when vessel traffic is normally low.
+This regulatory action determination is based on Vessel traffic would be able to safely transit around this safety zone which would impact a small designated area of the Columbia River for approximately 2.5 hours during the evening when vessel traffic is normally low.
 Moreover, the Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone, and the rule would allow vessels to seek permission to enter the zone.

 B. Impact on Small Entities